Village

 Ghadishi

-Ghadishi is a village in the Ambrolauri Municipality, situated at 800 meters above sea level, known for its beautiful Racha landscapes and St. George Church.
+Ghadishi is an agricultural village in the Ambrolauri Municipality, located at 800 meters altitude in the Racha region.

-Village · Ambrolauri municipality · Municipality in Racha-Lechkhumi and Lower Svaneti
+Village · Ambrolauri municipality · Racha-Lechkhumi and Lower Svaneti

 Transfers